interep-project/docs/docs/technical-overview/groups/oauth.md

 ### 2. Testnet faucets

 Testnet faucets allow developers to get ethers to test their DApps and contracts on Testnet networks.
 Since these services require some form of verification to avoid too many requests from bots or fake accounts, it is quite difficult to get ethers without sharing personal data.
-A user with a high reputation on Twitter belonging to an InterRep group could, for example, prove their authenticity without sharing any data, and thus obtain the ethers he needs for the development of their DApp.
+A user with a high reputation on Twitter belonging to an Interep group could, for example, prove their authenticity without sharing any data, and thus obtain the ethers he needs for the development of their DApp.

 ### 3. Allocating funds to public goods

 Allocating funds towards public goods efficiently, safely, and fairly is a complex challenge.
 One of the main problems in this type of context is the uniqueness of the contributors.
-InterRep groups can be used to ensure that each contributor is unique based on membership in one or more groups.
+Interep groups can be used to ensure that each contributor is unique based on membership in one or more groups.

 ## Available groups

 Currently there are three OAuth providers: Twitter, Github and Reddit.
 For each of them there will be one of the following groups based on the user's reputation level: **`gold`**, **`silver`**, **`bronze`**, **`not_sufficient`**.

 :::info
-If you want to know how InterRep calculates reputation click [here](/technical-overview/reputation/intro).
+If you want to know how Interep calculates reputation click [here](/technical-overview/reputation/intro).
 :::